-Ed was born in Portsmouth, Ohio and raised in Ashville, Ohio (small town south of Columbus).
+Ed was born in Portsmouth, Ohio and raised in Ashville, Ohio.
 He graduated from Teays Valley High School and received his Bachelor of Science Degree in Education from Ohio University.
 Ed later obtained his Master’s Degree from Wright State University, Dayton, Ohio.

 Ed moved to Covington in 1975 after accepting a teaching position with the Covington Exempted Village Schools.
 From 1975-1985 he served as a teacher, coach and administrator within the school district.
 In 1985, Ed left Covington to pursue a career as a school administrator.
 During the years of 1985-2002, Ed was principal at Ayersville High School in Defiance, Ohio; Madison Plains High School, London, Ohio; and Hilliard Heritage Middle School, Hilliard, Ohio.
 In 2002, Ed and his family returned to Covington in pursuit of the small town values that they had greatly missed.
 He completed his administrative career as principal at Piqua Junior High School, Piqua, Ohio, where he retired in 2009.

 Ed has served as Mayor of the Village of Covington since 2010.
 He was first elected Mayor in 2010 to fulfill the unexpired term of the late Gary Bell.
 Ed has since been re-elected twice and is currently in his second four year term.
 Prior to being Mayor, he was appointed to Village Council in 2009.
 Ed believes his position as Mayor offers him a unique opportunity to help preserve Covington’s small town values, while at the same time promoting a high quality of living as well as growth within the community.